Abuse (Prevention and Reporting) Services

 Greater Des Moines Child Assault Prevention (CAP) Program

-If you represent an elementary school in the greater Des Moines metro area and are interested in having the CAP Program visit your school, please contact Janelle Ballhagen at (515) 241-6703 or janelle.ballhagen@unitypoint.org
+If you represent an elementary school in the greater Des Moines metro area and are interested in having the CAP Program visit your school, Contact Janelle Ballhagen at (515) 241-6703 or janelle.ballhagen@unitypoint.org

 The role plays include situations such as: